 October 2025, Bangalore

 Microservices made our system very fragmented - we became very good at the micro-layer but quite bad at understanding how it all comes together.
 We often resort to white-board diagrams just to have a shared understanding.
-In this talk, I explain how BPMN diagrams can be the living breathing macro view of how microservices interact while allowing us humans to maintain a macro-level view that is simply not possible today.
+In this talk, I explain how BPMN diagrams can be the living breathing definition of how microservices interact while allowing us humans to maintain a macro-level view that is simply not possible today.

 Avoiding Accidental Quality with Property Based Tests